Multi-task learning: Transfer of knowledge

 Related to multi-task learning is the concept of knowledge transfer.
 Whereas traditional multi-task learning implies that a shared representation is developed concurrently across tasks, transfer of knowledge implies a sequentially shared representation.
 Large scale machine learning projects such as the deep convolutional neural network GoogLeNet, an image-based object classifier, can develop robust representations which may be useful to further algorithms learning related tasks.
 For example, the pre-trained model can be used as a feature extractor to perform pre-processing for another learning algorithm.
 Or the pre-trained model can be used to initialize a model with similar architecture which is then fine-tuned to learn a different classification task.

-Group online adaptive learning
+Multiple non-stationary tasks

 Traditionally Multi-task learning and transfer of knowledge are applied to stationary learning settings.
 Their extension to non-stationary environments is termed Group online adaptive learning (GOAL).
 Sharing information could be particularly useful if learners operate in continuously changing environments, because a learner could benefit from previous experience of another learner to quickly adapt to their new environment.
 Such group-adaptive learning has numerous applications, from predicting financial time-series, through content recommendation systems, to visual understanding for adaptive autonomous agents.

+Multi-task optimization

+Multi-task optimization focuses on solving optimizing the whole process.
+The paradigm has been inspired by the well-established concepts of transfer learning and multi-task learning in predictive analytics.

+The key motivation behind multi-task optimization is that if optimization tasks are related to each other in terms of their optimal solutions or the general characteristics of their function landscapes, the search progress can be transferred to substantially accelerate the search on the other.

+The success of the paradigm is not necessarily limited to one-way knowledge transfers from simpler to more complex tasks.
+In practice an attempt is to intentionally solve a more difficult task that may unintentionally solve several smaller problems.

+There is a direct relationship between multitask optimization and multi-objective optimization.

+In some cases, the simultaneous training of seemingly related tasks may hinder performance compared to single-task models.
+Commonly, MTL models employ task-specific modules on top of a joint feature representation obtained using a shared module.
+Since this joint representation must capture useful features across all tasks, MTL may hinder individual task performance if the different tasks seek conflicting representation, i.e., the gradients of different tasks point to opposing directions or differ significantly in magnitude.
+This phenomenon is commonly referred to as negative transfer.
+To mitigate this issue, various MTL optimization methods have been proposed.
+Commonly, the per-task gradients are combined into a joint update direction through various aggregation algorithms or heuristics.